oneeve8/kobble-data/content/videonarrativehowto.md

 So I’ve already created a Channel and some Tracks to share with my students.

-We’ve shown you how to create Channels and Tracks in our onboarding video, but in case you’ve forgotten, we’ll review how to create Channels and Tracks in a little bit.
+We’ve shown you how to create Channels and Tracks in our onboarding video, but in case you’ve forgotten, we’ll review how tin a little bit.

 First let’s find a quote by Mark Twain and drag and drop it into Kobble.